 So, what exactly is cryptocurrency mining if it doesn’t involve digging for precious metals or coal?

 The answer, in short, is that cryptocurrency mining is a competitive process that validates transactions and results in the creation of cryptocurrency.
 Essentially, it's a race among a large peer to peer network of computers to solve a mathematical equation.
 The miner who solves the problem first receives a "block reward," which is a payment made in that blockchain's native coin.

 Block rewards differ between blockchains and even fluctuate over time on the same blockchain.
 However, the intent is always the same-- to incentivize miners to join in on the computational competition.
 Every blockchain relies on miners not only for the generation of new coins but also for the validation of transactions and network security.

 To learn more about cryptocurrency mining, let’s begin by diving into the concept of blockchain consensus.

 What is Proof of Work?

 For Proof of Work blockchains, nodes reach consensus and generate new blocks through the process of cryptocurrency mining.
 The nodes participating in this process are called miners.

 It’s important to understand that only PoW blockchains rely on cryptocurrency mining for transaction approval, consensus, and security.
-Other blockchain consensus mechanisms such as Proof of Stake (PoS) don’t require miners at all.
+Other blockchain consensus mechanisms such as Proof of Stake (PoS) and Delegated Proof of Stake (DPoS) don’t require miners at all.
 Instead, these blockchains rely on “stakers,” individual users who hold some amount of the blockchain’s coins.
 As a result of their stake, these individuals validate transactions and help keep the network secure.

 With that said, the most recognizable cryptocurrencies around the globe are built on blockchains using the Proof of Work consensus mechanism.
 For instance, both the Bitcoin and Ethereum networks use PoW rules to reach consensus.